lpego/mzb-suite/docs/source/files/configuration.rst

     .. # Image parsing specific

  - ``impa_image_format``: ``[jpg, png, ...]`` what format are the original images in?
 Should be caps insensitive and support common formats like ``jpg``, ``png`` and others.
  - ``impa_clip_areas``: ``[int, int]`` it's common to place a reference scale and colour grid in images (see also :doc:`Introduction to examples <examples/ex_intro>`), here you can define the area of the image where it is placed, so that it can be cropped out.
-You should specify this as the coordinates (in pixels) of the bottom-right corner of the portion of the image you want analysed, so that the regions that fall outside of it can be cropped out, for example ``[2750, 4900]`` will exclude all areas *right* of 2750 pixles and *below* 4900 pixels.
+You should specify this as the coordinates (in pixels) of the bottom-right corner of the portion of the image you want analysed, so that the regions that fall outside of it can be cropped out, for example ``[2750, 4900]`` will exclude all areas *right* of 2750 pixels and *below* 4900 pixels.
  - ``impa_area_threshold``: this is the minimum size (in pixels) that will be considered to be an organism; anything below this threshold will be discarded.
 When in doubt, start with a low threshold and increase until most noise is removed.
  - ``impa_gaussian_blur``: ``[int, int]`` the size fo the kernel that will be used to smooth the image before processing; you can think of this as the "radius" of the blur: the larger the radius, the stronger the smoothing effect, but also more loss of details in the image.
 This should not be changed much except for very noisy images and/or with comparatively large organisms compared to the full size of the image.
  - ``impa_gaussian_blur_passes``: ``[int]`` How many times the gaussian filter should be applied in sequence.